-Students should register for a Sevenstar course during the regular AACS course registration season here (February/March), designating one of the eight periods for the online course in one or both semesters.
+Students should indicate their desire for a Sevenstar course during the regular AACS course registration season (February/March), designating one of the eight periods for a named "online course" in one or both semesters.
 The start and end dates for these courses are flexible, so these can vary based on an individual student's plans and schedule.
-However, once a course is begun, a set schedule of assignments, due dates and exams is put into motion.
+However, once a course is begun, a set schedule of assignments, due dates and exams is set in motion.
 Note that one-semester online courses are 18 weeks long; two-semester courses take 36 weeks to complete.